Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic covers ConocoPhillips’ Revenue By Segment, split across Alaska, Asia Pacific, and the Middle East, Canada, Europe, and North Africa, Corporate and Other, and Lower 48, from 2016 onwards.
+This statistic covers ConocoPhillips’ Revenue By Segment, split across Alaska, Asia Pacific, and the Middle East, Canada, Europe, and North Africa, Corporate and Other, and Lower 48, reported on a quarterly basis from Q1 2016 onwards.

 ConocoPhillips generates revenue from the following segments:

 |Asia Pacific, and Middle East||$1,070||$433||-59.53%||7.30%|

 |Europe and North Africa||$1,020||$599||-41.27%||10.09%|

 |Corporate and Other||$5||$3||-40%||0.05%|